Bradford White

 - Step 2 – Check igniter alignment: Ensure the igniter is positioned in the gas stream as specified by Bradford White.
 Adjust if necessary.

-- Step 3 – Test igniter resistance: With power OFF, measure igniter resistance and compare to manufacturer specs.
+- Step 3 – Test igniter resistance: With power OFF, measure the igniter resistance and compare it to manufacturer specifications.
 Replace if out of range.

 - Step 4 – Gas valve and pressure (pro): A technician should verify gas valve operation and manifold pressure during the ignition trial.